Conchero/Shooter_Training_Area_Build/README.txt

-The electricity is strong against shields but weak against health The fire is strong against health but weak against shields The corrosion is strong against really effective against armor but weaker against health and shields
+The electricity is strong against shields but weak against health The fire is strong against health but weak against shields The corrosion is really effective against armor but weaker against health and shields

 Controls: